MEETING MICHAEL MICHELINI

 In China, customers want to see real photos of a product.
 Less professional seems more real, that the seller actually has possession of the goods, and isn’t just pulling them off the internet and putting them on his / her online shop.
 In the USA, people want to see professional photos, so that they see the seller put the time and care into the product listing and therefore will put the time and care into your order.

 Americans aren’t accustomed to chatting….it started with AOL in the 90s, and was mostly for teenagers to gossip and waste time.
 But in China, more People Chat online instead of making calls or emails.
 QQ and Ali Wan Wan are the two most common chat systems for doing domestic Chinese business – and people of all ages use it, not just kids.
-Its also used as a way to check before you buy.
+It’s also used as a way to check before you buy.

 If you look at TaoBao, the Chinese version of eBay, it has chats built into its system and shows if the seller is online or not with a status bubble on the listings.
 Many buyers like to see if the buyer is online, and chat for a few reasons, to bargain (we’ll cover below) as well as to just make sure the seller is “alive” and not a cheat.

 I like to say, Americans don’t like to waste time bargaining.
-Much more direct, the quoted price is supposed to be the end price.
+Much more directly, the quoted price is supposed to be the end price.
 If the price is too high and unreasonable, then they will go on to the next seller, they won’t bother to try to bargain.

 Payment for Chinese e-commerce is also commonly held in an escrow (alipay) and then released once the delivery confirmation is made in the shipping system (which is integrated).
-Again, the advantage Chinese e-commerce has over USA is that it learned from American systems and built a better system from the ground up.
+Again, the advantage Chinese e-commerce has over the USA is that it learned from American systems and built a better system from the ground up.

 As we said above, the delivery is made after payment is deposited into the seller’s account in USA, whereas in China it’s in escrow. sometimes this can affect cash-flow, because the seller cannot use the funds to purchase the goods (drop ship) and has to finance the order upfront.

-This type of a payment, escrow, delivery, release system in China also shows the level of distrust people have.
+This type of a payment, escrow, delivery, and release system in China also shows the level of distrust people have.
 This system did enable Chinese e-commerce to grow to the level it is now and it also simplifies the dispute process.

 The Chinese e-commerce consumer is now accustomed to ordering something and receiving it the next day!
 One of my friends recently ordered a TV online around midnight and it was at his door about 4pm the next day.
 Amazon Prime is working on speeding up US delivery times, but China is way ahead of America in the speed of delivery.

 Chinese consumers have adopted to mobile payments much faster than in America.
 With the rise of Wechat and the Wechat wallet the Chinese consumer, from college student to grandparent has connected their bank account to their phone.
-It is truly becoming a cashless society with the battle of online payments between two ecommerce giants – Tencent’s Wechat Wallet / Wechat Pay vs Alibaba’s Alipay.
+It is truly becoming a cashless society with the battle of online payments between two e-commerce giants – Tencent’s WeChat Wallet / Wechat Pay vs Alibaba’s Alipay.

 True O2O experiences